Pink hibiscus flower

 Once your cutting is ready, dip the cut end in rooting hormone.
 This isn’t a must, but it helps boost root growth.
 Now, plant your cutting in a pot filled with well-draining soil or potting mix.
 Make sure the place where you removed the lower leaves is covered by soil, as this is where new roots will form.
 Keep the soil moist but not soggy, and place your cutting in a warm, well-lit spot.
 Remember, patience is key!
 It may take a few weeks, but you should start seeing new growth as your cutting forms roots and begins to grow.

-• EASY TO USE: Cut a 3″ – 6″ stem below a node at a 45-degree angle from a healthy plant.
-Dip in clean water or Hormex Liquid Concentrate.
-Coat 1″ of the wet end with Hormex Rooting Powder, tap off excess, and place in a Hormex Rooting Cube or similar starter medium.
-Manage temperature, humidity, and light for optimal growth.
+• HOW TO USE HORMEX ROOTING POWDER: Trim a 3″- 6″ stem below a node (leaf joint) at a 45° angle using Hormex Cloning Shears or clean blade (not scissors).
+Dip in water or Hormex Liquid Concentrate, dip the cut end 1″ in Hormex Powder, tap off excess, and plant in a Hormex Rooting Cube or other plant starter medium.
+Maintain proper temperature, humidity, and light for best results.

 Troubleshooting Common Hibiscus Propagation Problems